When you sell your business, you have legal responsibilities to staff you employ. You must also finalise your business’ tax affairs.

 - about redundancy terms or relocation packages, if necessary

 Make sure you don’t breach employees’ rights when a business changes ownership.

-You can use the online form to tell HMRC that you’ve sold your business.
+You can use the online form to tell HM Revenue and Customs (HMRC) that you’ve sold your business.
 It covers both Self Assessment and National Insurance.

 You can also call HMRC’s National Insurance helpline to cancel your Class 2 National Insurance contributions.